Managing Credentials

 Provider-level vs Credential-level:

-- Credential-level override - Set on your specific credential
+- Credential-level override - Manually set on specific credentials

-- After creation - Click "Change Tool" on credential card
+- On credential card - Click "Change Tool" button

 - Modal shows all available tools for the provider